sighjs/sigh/README.md

 ## pipeline

-The pipeline plugin allows you to connect named pipelines together.
+The pipeline plugin allows named pipelines to be connected.

 ```javascript
 pipelines['source:js'] = [